subquery/documentation/docs/bg/run_publish/run.md

 ## Using Docker

-An alternative solution is to run a <strong>Docker Container</strong>, defined by the `docker-compose.yml` file.
+An alternative solution is to run a **Docker Container**, defined by the `docker-compose.yml` file.
 For a new project that has been just initialised you won't need to change anything here.

 Under the project directory run the following command: